-- The time at which the information becomes available relative to the previous and next ESOO release. - The period over which the changes is are expected to impact demandthe input assumptions. - The regions in which the changes applies apply and the circumstances in those at regions. - Whether the change is likely to materially impact the level of expected USE. - Any obligation on AEMO to protect the confidentiality of the input required. - 2.2.
-In considering updates to the demand and energy forecasts, and the subsequent publishing of information relating to these forecasts in MT PASA, AEMO will also consider whether updated information would be valuable to participants by providing information which may be useful for scheduling and coordination of generator maintenance.
+- The time at which the information becomes available relative to the previous and next ESOO release. - The period over which the changes are expected to impact the input assumptions. - The regions in which the changes apply and the circumstances in those regions. - Whether the change is likely to materially impact the level of expected USE. - Any obligation on AEMO to protect the confidentiality of the input required.

-2.3.2.2 Energy Adequacy Assessment Projection
+2.2.
+Energy Adequacy Assessment Projection

 The EAAP implements the reliability standard over a two-year timeframe.
-As well as the demand outlook, generation\production capacity availability and network constraints, the EAAP particularly focuses on the impact of potential energy constraints, such as water shortages during drought conditions, and potential coal, gas, diesel or hydrogen shortages.
-It, and identifies and reports forecast USE that exceeds the reliability standard.
+As well as the demand outlook, production capacity availability and network constraints, the EAAP particularly focuses on the impact of potential energy constraints, such as water shortages during drought conditions, and potential coal, gas, diesel or hydrogen shortages.
+It identifies and reports forecast USE that exceeds the reliability standard.